in

 Shiplap or Beadboard – one of the most common types characterized by its tongue and groove design.
 (See our gallery of shiplap bathroom ideas here)

-Raised panel – this represents the more classic/traditional wainscoting style, combining flat panels and moldings.
+Raised panel – this represents the more classic/traditional style, combining flat panels and moldings.

-Board & Batten – this style has a simpler aesthetic and is often found on country-style homes.
+Board & Batten – this style has a simpler aesthetic and is often found in country-style homes.
 This type is installed directly onto the existing wall and doesn’t require flat boards or panels.

 Barn door – also common in country-style homes.
-It is made up of T&G backing boards, framed with wood on all four sides with the signature “X” in the middle.
+It comprises T&G backing boards framed with wood on all four sides with the signature “X” in the middle.

-Carved wainscoting – primarily found in old homes, these wainscoting designs are more intricate as they are usually hand-carved.
-A remodeling project for the experienced DIY homeowner, or custom wood contractor.
+Carved panels – primarily found in old homes, these wainscoting designs are more intricate as they are usually hand-carved.
+A remodeling project for the experienced DIY homeowner or custom wood contractor.

-While wood wainscoting in the bathroom looks attractive and provides a traditional style, some requirements are needed to keep it looking great.
-Since the bathroom is a high-moisture environment, treating your wainscoting is a good idea to protect its beauty better.
+While the wood in the bathroom looks attractive and provides a traditional style, some requirements are needed to keep it looking great.
+Since the bathroom is a high-moisture environment, treating your wall paneling is a good idea to protect its beauty better.

 Wainscoting Bathroom Pictures